List of River City characters introduced in 2008–2009: Stella Walker

 Stella Walker is a fictional character from the BBC Scotland soap opera River City, played by Keira Lucchesi.
 She left the role in 2016.

 Stella was found on the streets, begging in 2009 by Derek 'Deek' Henderson (Gordon McCorkell) and he decided to take her in because she reminded him of his Mum.
 In 2010, Stella became friends with Deek, Robert 'Shellsuit Bob' Adams and the departed Nicki Cullen.
 She was very angry when she found out Bob had cheated on Nicki on a stag weekend he attended.

 Stella has since been chucked out of Deek's home, after Molly, who is now living with them, spiked her drink with vodka, therefore Stella being able to control herself, this prompted Deek to tell her to leave.
-Stella came back, trying to prove her innocence to Deek, however after many failed attempts, she gave up, and walked away, even though Deek had found out that truth, and that, in fact, it wasn't Stella's fault at all.
+Stella came back, trying to prove her innocence to Deek, however after many failed attempts, she gave up, and walked away, even though Deek had found out that truth, and that, in fact, it was not Stella's fault at all.

 Bob O'Hara

 Bob O'Hara, known as Big Bob, is a fictional character from the BBC Scotland soap opera River City, played by Tom Urie.

-After arriving in Shieldinch, Bob O'Hara was determined to stand on his own two feet, without his mother Molly O'Hara who's devious and controlling ways lead him to ask for help from his sister Scarlett Mullen, and with that Scarlett did all she could to help him, and he eventually gained the Janitor job at the community centre after making a good impression on Eileen Donachie.
+After arriving in Shieldinch, Bob O'Hara was determined to stand on his own two feet, without his mother Molly O'Hara whose devious and controlling ways lead him to ask for help from his sister Scarlett Mullen, and with that Scarlett did all she could to help him, and he eventually gained the Janitor job at the community centre after making a good impression on Eileen Donachie.
 However, things took a turn for the worse when Bob's mother, Molly arrived and claimed to be ill and have hurt herself after being pushed out of her mobility scooter, which Scarlett suspects is a lie, therefore she wanted Bob back home as she knew she couldn't control him any longer.

 Bob left River City in 2014.